lorenzovarese/automated-bug-triaging/README.md

   - Perozzi Vittorio
   - Varese Lorenzo

-  Given that you'll be using Python for your project, here's an updated README tailored to the full requirements:

 ## Features

 - **Automated Assignment**: Automatically assigns open issues to the best-suited developers based on historical data.